Paro Taktsang: Paintings

-The “Copper-Coloured Mountain Paradise of Padmasambahva” (Zangdopari) is vividly displayed in a heart shape on every thangkha and also painted on the walls of the monastery as a constant reminder of the legend.
-The paintings are set on a pedestal that represents the realm of the King of Nagas amidst Dakinis (mKha-hgro-ma), and the pinnacle in the painting denotes the domain of Brahma.
-The paintings also depict Klu (Naga) demigods with a human head and the body of a serpent, which are said to reside in lakes (said to denote that they are guarding the hidden treasures).
-Allegorically, they mean to represent the spiritual holy writings.
-The paintings also show what is termed as “Walkers in the Sky” (mKha-hgro-ma).
+The “Copper-Coloured Mountain Paradise of Padmasambahva” (Zangdopari) is vividly depicted in a heart shape on every thangkha and painted on the monastery walls as a constant reminder of the legend.
+The paintings are set on a pedestal representing the realm of the King of Nagas amid Dakinis (mKha-hgro-ma), and the pinnacle of the painting denotes the domain of Brahma.
+The paintings also depict Klu (Naga) demigods with a human head and the body of a serpent, which are said to reside in lakes (which are said to denote that they guard hidden treasures).
+Allegorically, they are meant to represent the holy spiritual writings.
+The paintings also show what is termed “Walkers in the Sky” (mKha-hgro-ma).

-The holy hill is drawn in the backdrop with four faces painted with different colors – the east face is in crystal white color, the south face is yellow, the west is in red color and the north has green color.
+The holy hill is drawn in the backdrop with four faces painted with different colors – the east face is in crystal white color, the south face is yellow, the west is in red color and the north is green color.
 The palace has four sides and eight corners with its lower and upper tiers adorned with jewels.
 The courtyard with four enclosures is said to represent four kinds of conduct.
-The walls are built with bricks, balconies have been bejewelled with religious symbols.
-The ambience is shown in the form of wishing trees, fountains of the water of life, rain bows in five colors with cloud formations and light emanating from lotus flowers.
+The walls are built with bricks, and balconies have been bejewelled with religious symbols.
+The ambience is shown in the form of wishing trees, fountains of the water of life, rainbows in five colors with cloud formations and light emanating from lotus flowers.
 The palace is also shown with a throne with eight corners fully and curiously bejewelled.
-Padmasmbahva is shown sitting on a pure stalk of lotus emitting divine energy appearing “divine, charitable, powerful, or fierce”.
+Padmasambhava is shown sitting on a pure stalk of lotus emitting divine energy, appearing “divine, charitable, powerful, or fierce”.

-Further detailing depicted on the four faces and eight corners, are five kinds of Buddhas suppressing the vicious demons (performing four pious deeds) and placed on thrones that are mounted over the stooping demons.
-The demons and Khadoms are depicted adorned and seated on four petalled and four faced thrones “adorned with necromantic attributes” enjoying a good time; the Khadoms are seen on the four-sided courtyard of the palace and also on all side walls.
+Further detailing is depicted on the four faces and eight corners: five kinds of Buddhas, suppressing the vicious demons (performing four pious deeds), are placed on thrones mounted over the stooping demons.
+The demons and Khadoms are depicted seated on four-petalled, four-faced thrones “adorned with necromantic attributes,” enjoying a good time; the Khadoms are seen in the palace's four-sided courtyard and on all the side walls.

-The scene is further embellished around the Guru Rinpoche (Padmashambahava) image and also in the palace, with gods and goddesses in the heavens, with gate keepers at the four gates with an army of messengers and servants; all trying to crush the demons to dust.
-The supporting staff shown are said to represent the Himalayan tribes of pre-Buddhist periods.
+The scene is further embellished around the Guru Rinpoche (Padmasambhava) image and in the palace, with gods and goddesses in the heavens, gatekeepers at the four gates, and an army of messengers and servants; all trying to crush the demons to dust.
+The supporting staff shown are said to represent the Himalayan tribes of the pre-Buddhist period.

 Visiting

-Entrance Fee

-After the revision of visa policy of Bhutan in 2023, it was decided that an entrance fee of 1,000 Nu will be levied for all adult visitors to Taktsang from March 2023.
+After the revision of the visa policy of Bhutan in 2023, it was decided that an entrance fee of 1,000 Nu will be levied for all adult visitors to Taktsang from March 2023.
 Under the same revision, there will be special dates on the Bhutanese lunar calendar whereby only Bhutanese will be allowed to visit Taktsang.